 7. Give plenty of free play

-It’s tempting to schedule your child’s calendar with back-to-back activities, but include plenty of downtime as well.
-Over-scheduling prevents her from exploring at her pace and focusing on one activity.
+It’s tempting to schedule your child’s calendar with back-to-back activities, but include plenty of downtimes as well.
+Over-scheduling prevents him from exploring at his pace and focusing on one activity.

-For my kids, the hours after school is done until bedtime is perfect for open play.
-This is when they’ll play pirates with Lego or sit at the art table for long stretches of time doing crafts.
+For my kids, the hours after school is perfect for open play.
+This is when they can draw comic books, play in the yard, or build with Lincoln logs.

-Let your child explore her toys, invent games with siblings and friends, or relax.
-Shuffling her through activities (even within your home) doesn’t let her develop focus.
+Let your child explore his toys, invent games with siblings and friends, or relax.
+Shuffling him through all sorts of activities (even within your home) doesn’t let him develop focus.

 Read more about the importance of downtime.